Context Surgical mortality rates are increasingly used to measure hospital quality.

 with increased mortality rates.

-The US national average mortality rates and hospital caseloads of the
+Design and Setting The US national average mortality rates and hospital caseloads of the

 7 operations were determined using the 2000 Nationwide Inpatient Sample (NIS),